In

 nor mentally was he ever confined to the four corners of his own locality.

-He, therefore, developed the idea of setting up one English High School in
+He, therefore, developed the idea of setting up one English High School in his locality.

 This noble idea of his got a strong support from his brother